openwdl/wdl/versions/development/SPEC.md

 ### Compound Types

-Tasks can also output to a file or stdout/stderr an `Array`, `Map`, or `Object` data structure in a two major formats:
+Tasks can also output to a file or stdout/stderr an `Array`, `Map`, or `Struct` data structure in a two major formats:

 * JSON - because it fits naturally with the types within WDL
 * Text based / TSV - These are usually simple table and text-based encodings (e.g. `Array[String]` could be serialized by having each element be a line in a file)